USEPA/RAQSAPI/README.md

     requests independently.

 [^2]: Use “?aqs_sign_up” after the RAQSAPI library has been loaded to
-    see the full usage description of the aqs_sign_up function.
+    see the full usage description of the aqs_sign_up function

 [^3]: Use “?aqs_credentials” after the RAQSAPI library has been loaded
     to see the full usage description of the aqs_credentials function.